Indicates an individual's ability to metabolize and detoxify alcohol, guiding reasonable and healthy drinking

 Alcohol Metabolite Test

 Simply put, Alcohol Metabolite Test involves a series of genes related to the breakdown of alcohol.
-When alcohol enters the human body, it is metabolized by the liver.
+When alcohol enters human body, it is metabolized by the liver.
 The metabolism process of alcohol in the human body is: ethanol → acetaldehyde → acetic acid → carbon dioxide and water.
 Ethanol, acetic acid, carbon dioxide, and water are relatively safe, but the troublesome intermediate product is acetaldehyde.
-The enzyme aldehyde dehydrogenase, encoded by the ALDH2 gene, can metabolize acetaldehyde into relatively safe acetic acid, preventing the toxic accumulation of acetaldehyde.
+Aldehyde dehydrogenase, encoded by the ALDH2 gene, can metabolize acetaldehyde into relatively safe acetic acid, preventing the toxic accumulation of acetaldehyde.
 Thus, the ALDH2 gene is crucial.

 Understanding Your Alcohol Metabolite Test Report